This post may contain affiliate links. Read my disclosure policy.

 - crumbled bacon optional, for sprinkling on top

 - Heat the olive oil in a large pot or dutch oven over medium heat.
 Add the onions and sauté until translucent, about 4-5 minutes.

 - Add the cauliflower, nutmeg, dry mustard, cayenne, and a pinch of salt and peper and saute for a minute or two.

 - Reduce the heat to low and stir in the cheese a little at a time.
-If you want a thnner soup, add additional broth or water to desired consistency.
+If you want a thinner soup, add additional broth, cream, milk, or water to desired consistency.
 Season to taste with salt and pepper.